0330 822 0505

 Example repayment calculations

 The tables below show how different interest rates and term lengths can impact how much you pay for your mortgage overall.
-All tables in this article were created purely for example purposes – you should speak to a broker for bespoke calculations.
+All tables in this article were created for example purposes – you should speak to a broker for bespoke calculations.

 The below calculations are based on a £400,000 mortgage with an interest rate of 2.5%.